 Free Family Swim Plan

-Enroll your children in a total of eight weeks and receive a free family membership at our pool!
+Enroll your camper in a total of eight weeks or total of 8 weeks per family and receive a free family membership at our pool!
 Membership allows families to use the pool during scheduled hours after camp and on weekends.

 Camper In Training Program: